awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.CON.RedisCluster.md

    1. For **Subnet group**, create a new subnet group or choose an existing one that you want to apply to this cluster\.
 If you enabled Multi\-AZ, the subnet group must contain at least two subnets that reside in different availability zones\.

+      If you are using [Using Local Zones with ElastiCache ](Local_zones.md), you must create or choose a subnet that is in the local zone\.
+Multi\-AZ is automatically disabled\.
+Local Zones don't support global datastores at this time\.

       For more information, see [Subnets and Subnet Groups](SubnetGroups.md)\.

 1. Click **Advanced Redis settings** and complete the section\.